shibukawa/hytde/design/detail/forms.md

 - `hy-store="<namespace>"` stores the response into `hyState.<namespace>` and exposes `<namespace>` as a selector alias.
 - `hy-unwrap="<key>"` can unwrap a top-level field before storing (e.g. unwrap `data` from `{ data: ... }`).

+Store namespaces are global (no lexical scope).
+A search form and a distant table can share the same `hy-store` namespace even if they are not siblings in the DOM.
+Scoped behaviors remain on request directives (e.g., `<hy-get>` islands), but once data is written to `hyState.<namespace>`, any consumer can read it.

 See `design/data-store.md`.

 ### 3.2 Rerender